 Noel Lister was born in Southport in 1927 and spent the first three years of his life in India.
 After completing his schooling, he went straight into the army for six years on a troop ship to Egypt towards the end of WWII.

 Once back on home soil he entered the world of retail by working in a furniture store.
-He met and married Sylvia in 1955, they had two children Penny and Paul.
-With Sylvia at his side he built up his own furniture business, popularising the concept of the dining room suite by selling tables with matching chairs, and introducing bunk beds to the family home.
+He met and married Sylvia in 1955, and they went on to have two children, Penny and Paul.
+With Sylvia at his side, he built up his own furniture business, popularising the concept of the dining room suite by selling tables with matching chairs, and introducing bunk beds to the family home.

 Passing on his passion for sailing and exploration to the next generation

-He was always very creative in making a pound go further while cleverly creating some income – so it was not just about giving money, but about making the UKSA run efficiently.
+In founding UKSA, the priority for Noel was to make an initial charitable donation but for the organisation to run as a business.
+He was always very creative in making a pound go further while cleverly creating income – so it was not just about giving money, but about making UKSA run efficiently.